gudlyf/TerraformOpenVPN/README.md

-# TerraformAWSOpenVPN
+# TerraformOpenVPN
-Terraform scripts to create a quick OpenVPN server in AWS.
+Terraform scripts to create a quick OpenVPN server in the cloud (AWS, Google (GCP), more to come).
 Can be trivially modified to work with other cloud providers.

 ### Steps for use

+## AWS

 1. [Download Terraform](https://www.terraform.io/downloads.html).
 2. Be sure your AWS profile is setup (i.e., `$HOME/.aws/config`).
 3. Create your SSH keys:

-`cd TerraformAWSOpenVPN`
+`cd TerraformOpenVPN`

 `ssh-keygen -N '' -f ./certs/ovpn`